mrossini-ethz/parseq/README.md

  * Grammars can be made context aware:
    * Run parse results through lisp code for verification
    * Share data between parse rules
- * Parsing rules can be parametrised
+ * Parsing rules can be parameterised
  * Uses separate namespace(s) for parse rules
  * Tracing of grammar rules